Fractured Magic: Chapter Six

 “It does.”

 Roman smiled and shook his head.
 “If you insist.
-Do you recognize where we are?”
+By the way, do you recognize where we are?”

 Gareth looked around.
 Past the slight blur, he recognized the lights and sights of Kramer Street.
 “Oh!”